This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The island houses a stunning Venetian villa and impressive gardens and is still lived in today by Contessa Cavazza, her seven adult children, and their families.

 Guided tours only depart once or twice a week from Salo in high season and last around two hours, so make sure you book ahead.
 English-speaking guides are available.

-At the very bottom of Lake Garda, on a thin promontory jutting into the lake, sits Sirmione.
+At the very bottom of Lake Garda, on a thin promontory jutting into the lake, sits one of the most beautiful old towns on Lake Garda, Sirmione.

-It’s without doubt one of the prettiest towns on the lake and the imposing 13th century Scaligeri Castle, which guards the entrance to the town, looks like it is straight from a fairytale.
+It’s without a doubt one of the prettiest towns on the lake and the imposing 13th-century Scaliger Castle, which is a fortress that guards the entrance to the town, looks like it is straight from a fairytale.

 Be warned, though – it does get very crowded in summer.

-A visit inside the Castle is something the whole family will enjoy.
+A visit to the inside of the Castle is something the whole family will enjoy.